Woman Crush Wednesday: How Belinda Love Lee started her branding and letterpress studio

-This month, in celebration of women, we've created a series honouring inspiring women who we have serious crushes on.
+In honour of Women’s History Month, we’ve created a series celebrating inspiring women who we have serious crushes on.
 From artists to entrepreneurs, all are passionate about what they do - we hope that sharing their stories will inspire you to turn your dreams into a reality.

 For our second #WomanCrushWednesday we’re featuring Belinda Love Lee of Belinda Love Lee Paperie, a boutique branding and letterpress studio based out of Toronto, Canada.
 Belinda began her company when she was living in Wales, UK with her husband.
 After relocating to Toronto, she continued to work on her graphic design business as well as expanding into stationary, letterpress and blogging.
 We met her at her home-studio to discuss how she got her start, her creative process, and what it’s like to be self-employed.